ying-teaching/rn/docs/ch01/README.md

 Save your project, then you can select the tabs on the righ and the lunch icon to see you app up and running.

-The URL in your Exp stack project the link when you submit your homework.
+The URL in your Exp stack project the link when you share your project.